tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 is the concatenation of the key_exchange field for each of the algorithms.
 The same approach is then re-used in the extended key update when key shares are exchanged.

+# SSLKEYLOGFILE update

+As Extended Key Update invalidates previous secrets, SSLKEYLOGFILE {{I-D.ietf-tls-keylogfile}} needs to be populated with new entries.
+Each completed Extended Key Update results in two additional secret labels in SSLKEYLOGFILE:

+1. `CLIENT_TRAFFIC_SECRET_N+1`: identified as client_application_traffic_secret_N+1 in the key schedule

+2. `SERVER_TRAFFIC_SECRET_N+1`: identified as server_application_traffic_secret_N+1 in the key schedule

+Similarly to other records in SSLKEYLOGFILE label is followed by 32-byte value of the Random field from the ClientHello message that established the TLS connection and corresponding secret encoded in hexadecimal.

+SSLKEYLOGFILE entries for Extended Key Update MUST NOT be produced if SSLKEYLOGFILE was not used for other secrets in the handshake.

 #  Security Considerations